What are the risk factors for Merkel cell carcinoma?

 Having light-colored skin

 The risk of MCC is much higher for whites than for African Americans or Hispanics.
-This is likely due to the protective effect of darker skin against the damaging effects of UV rays.
+This is probably due to the protective effect of darker skin against the damaging effects of UV rays.

 Men are more likely than women to develop MCC.
 This might be because they tend to get more sun exposure.